avaneev/prvhash/README.md

 patterns).
 And since physics cannot be formulated without such mathematics, and physical processes clearly obey these mathematical rules, it means that a Creator/Higher Intelligence/God exists in relation to the Universe.
-For the author personally, everything is proven here.
+For the author **personally**, everything is proven here.

 P.S.
-By coincidence, if the values on the "impulse" graphs above are sorted in an ascending order, and are then displayed as independent graphs, they collectively form a stylized outline of a human eye:
+By **coincidence**, if the values on the "impulse" graphs above are sorted in an ascending order, and are then displayed as independent graphs, they collectively form a stylized outline of a human eye:

 <img src="img/proof_math_is_engineered_eye.png" width="300">

-Moreover (but this is a questionable observation), here, if the blue line is subtracted from the orange line, one gets an outline of human's head: with top (21000), forehead (18000), eye (13000), cheek (6000), and neck (2700) levels highlighted, roughly corresponding to real symmetry; with a slight shoulders outline (4100-2700), and two hand palms risen up (5400-4300).
+Moreover (but this is a **questionable** observation), here, if the blue line is subtracted from the orange line, one gets an outline of human's head: with top (21000), forehead (18000), eye (13000), cheek (6000), and neck (2700) levels highlighted, roughly corresponding to real symmetry; with a slight shoulders outline (4100-2700), and two hand palms risen up (5400-4300).

 <img src="img/proof_math_is_engineered_head.png" width="300">